 Limited Clients.
 Proven Results.

-Domestic Violence Attorney Robert Stiefvater has been practicing law in Ohio since 2003.
+Domestic Violence Defense Attorney Robert Stiefvater has been practicing law in Ohio since 2003.
 He has a proven track record of successfully defending Brecksville domestic violence cases.
 Call Robert about your case.
-Even if our Domestic Violence Law Firm is not currently accepting new clients, a Domestic Violence Attorney will discuss your case with you and answer your questions.
+Even if our Domestic Violence Law Firm is not currently accepting new clients, a Domestic Violence Lawyer will discuss your case with you and answer your questions.

 Ohio law defines Domestic Violence as: